-- 1. From the Start screen, type control panel, and then select Control Panel from the list of applications. - 2.
+- 1. From the Start screen, type control panel, and then select Control Panel. - 2.
 Select Hardware and Sound, and then select Sound. - 3.
 When the Sound window opens, select the Sounds tab.
 Under Program Events, select any sound event, such as a beep or alarm, and then click Test.